Bridget D'Oyly Carte: Later years

 In 1972 Carte founded the D'Oyly Carte Charitable Trust – entirely separate from the D'Oyly Carte Opera Trust and the D'Oyly Carte Opera Company – supporting charitable causes in the fields of the arts, medical welfare and the environment.
 In 2001, the trust endowed the D'Oyly Carte Chair in Medicine and the Arts at King's College London with £2 million.
 In 1974 she was elected an Honorary Member of the Royal Society of Musicians of Great Britain, and in 1975 was created a DBE.

 In the 1970s, Carte became the tenant of the semi-ruined Barscobe Castle, Balmaclellan, a small seventeenth-century fortified house in south-west Scotland, which she restored.
 Always shy, old-fashioned and formal, Carte appreciated simplicity and avoided parties and social events as much as possible.
 For her Who's Who entry she listed her recreations as, "country living and gardening; reading, theatre and music."

-Rising costs led to mounting losses which, together with the refusal of the Arts Council to provide a grant, forced the closure of the D'Oyly Carte Opera Company in 1982.Joseph, p.
-358 Even after it closed, however, the company's productions and style continued to influence the productions of other Gilbert and Sullivan companies around the world.
+Rising costs led to mounting losses which, together with the refusal of the Arts Council to provide a grant, forced the closure of the D'Oyly Carte Opera Company in 1982.
+Even after it closed, however, the company's productions and style continued to influence the productions of other Gilbert and Sullivan companies around the world.